NytFox/WL-Compilers-Program-1/README.md

 *****************************************************

-WL-Compilers-Program-1 Read Me
+WL-Compilers-Program-3 Read Me

 Author: Xinyue Wang, Li Zhang

 *****************************************************
 Description:

-	This is a simple implementation of a E language compiler.
+	This is a simple implementation of a cTran language compiler.

 Files:
 gram.prog						: bison file